 - Highly configurable.

-Go to your dashboard menu and click on Plugins > Add New …
+Go to the WordPress admin menu and select Plugins > Add New …

 In the ‘Add Plugins’ screen, type in “broken link checker” into the keyword search field …